 Jeni, under attack and bearing it with grace.

 Jeni died suddenly, we felt, for we were not prepared for the precipitous downturn in her health and the failure of her liver, pretty much in a single day, after what seemed like a pesky imbalance in her body chemistry that simply needed correction and monitoring.
 We her family were caught off guard, though some friends were able to see that the battle had become very fierce in recent months and were very worried.
-She herself expected to come home from the hospital after a few days, and although she was uncomfortable and in some pain at times she did little complaining, focusing her energy instead on her work, which was as a piano accompanist for voice students at Pacific Lutheran University in Tacoma.
+She herself expected to come home from the hospital after a few days, and although she was uncomfortable and in some pain at times she did little complaining, focusing her energy instead on her work, which was as a piano accompanist for voice students at Seattle Pacific University in Tacoma.
 The thing that galled her the most was the occasions when she could not play piano because her fingers became bloated and painful and her fingernails turned black, or the drugs took away her energy.
 She wanted more than anything to continue to support her students.

 My sister and I were not as close as many siblings are, but she mattered to me.
 It was important to me that she was there, that she was here, here in life with me and my brother and my parents, that she remain a living piece of the nuclear unit I was hatched into.
 And I also genuinely enjoyed her as a person — her sense of humor especially, and her generosity and her courage, and her willingness in later years to see things from other people’s points of view.
 We had very different experiences in our faith journeys and it was, all our adult lives, difficult and even uncomfortable for us to converse about those journeys.
 I am a person of doubt, she of certitude.
 My faith is an unquiet searching — a thrashing one might even say — in the face of enormous fears.
 The voice of God in my life is hard for me to discern because my ego, my lower power, makes so much racket.
 My sister Jeni’s faith was a serene confidence that the Wonderful Story that had been handed down to us was true, literally and absolutely, and though the cancer bared its teeth and gnashed at her for twenty years, which was surely terrifying for her, she spoke most often of God’s provision and God’s care and God’s mercy and God’s grace and God’s love, and of her certainty that she was in the palm of his hand no matter what happened.
 She gave the disease nothing but her body, which in her view was the least of her.